-You do not need to refrigerate cupcakes before frosting.
-However, if you plan to frost with whipped cream or cream cheese frosting and do not need the cupcakes until several days later, it may be best to store them unfrosted until it is time to frost them.
+You do not need to refrigerate cupcakes before frosting them.
+However, if you plan to frost them with whipped cream or cream cheese frosting and do not need the cupcakes until several days later, it may be best to store them unfrosted until it is time to frost them.

 I hope one-day cupcakes will last forever, but we have to follow the recommended time frame until then.
 Leaving on the counter is the top option, but they will only last for up to three days.
 To extend the longevity, choose the fridge (up to a week) or freezer (up to six months).